 The life of a homeowner isn’t always easy, and it’s important to invest in your home — not only for quality of life, but also for the return on your investment.
 Home improvement loans can be used to make much-needed repairs not covered by insurance or to remodel outdated portions of your home.

 A home improvement loan is much like other kinds of loans.
-You borrow a set amount according to the lender’s terms and make payments over time to repay both the original amount and the interest that accrues.
+You borrow a set amount according to the lender’s terms and make payments in installments over time to repay both the original amount and the interest that accrues.

 There are some key things to look for, such as the minimum credit score that is required, any fees that your lender may charge and how quickly you can expect to receive funding.